xonixx/xonixx.github.io/gc_less_java.md

 Good, as using a dedicated get/set methods from that class gives much safer guarantees, like, for example, built-in out-of-bounds access checks, control of accessing properly aligned memory, etc.

 Bad, as it's much heavier.
-So now, for every off-heap allocation we need to have an on-heap handler in the form of `MemorySegment` instance.
+So now, for every off-heap allocation we need to have an on-heap handle in the form of `MemorySegment` instance.
 To me this renders the idea of using the algorithms with lots of small allocations non-viable.

 It appears, that my `sun.misc.Unsafe`-based [implementation](https://github.com/xonixx/gc_less/blob/85985326c2503126be6b0f1934bfc187713db70b/src/main/java/gc_less/tpl/TemplateHashtable.java) of hashtable is an example of such algorithm that uses many allocation.
 It's a well-known hashtable algorithm (analogous to standard Java's `HashMap`), with array of buckets and using linked lists of nodes for elements.